1. The Triune God

 10. The Church

-We believe that all who have placed their faith in Christ are united by the Holy Spirit in one spiritual body, the Church, of which Christ is the Head.
-(Matt 16:18, Acts 2:46-47, 1 Cor 12:13, Eph 1:22-23, Col 1:18, Heb 10:25) As the Church, we are called to reflect the love of God, to be lights in a dark world, to be ambassadors in His name, and to preach the Gospel.
+We believe that the Holy Spirit unites all who have placed their faith in Christ into one spiritual body, the Church, of which Christ is the Head.
+(Matt 16:18, Acts 2:46-47, 1 Cor 12:13, Eph 1:22-23, Col 1:18, Heb 10:25) As the Church, we are called to reflect the love of God, to be light in a dark world, to be ambassadors in His name, and to preach the Gospel.
 (Mark 16:15, Matt 28:19-20).

 11. The Return of Christ

-We believe in the promise of Christ’s return for His church (Acts 1:9-11; 1 Thessalonians 4:13-18; Titus 2:13, Rev 3:10).
-We believe in a seven-year period of tribulation during which the judgments of God will be poured out upon the world.
-And we also believe in the second advent of Jesus Christ in glory and judgment to establish His kingdom (Dan 9:27, 12:1, Jere 30:7, Matt 24:15-31, 25:31-36, 2 Thess 2:7-12, Rev 16:1-19, 21, 19:1-21).
+We believe in the promise of Christ’s return in the cloud to gather His church to Himself in a bodily resurrection (Acts 1:9-11; 1 Thessalonians 4:13-18; Titus 2:13, Rev 3:10).
+We believe in a seven-year period of tribulation, during which time God’s judgment will be poured out upon the world to draw a believing remnant to Himself.
+We believe in the second coming of the Lord Jesus Christ in glory and judgment to establish His kingdom (Dan 9:27, 12:1, Jere 30:7, Matt 24:15-31, 25:31-36, 2 Thess 2:7-12, Rev 16:1-19, 21, 19:1-21)

 12. The Eternal State